lakshman562000/To-Do-List-App/README.md

 # To-Do-List-App
-A simple and intuitive to-do list app built with HTML, CSS and JavaScript.
+A simple and intuitive to-do list app built with HTML & CSS.
 This app allows users to:
 - Create and manage their to-do lists
 - Add, edit, and delete tasks